mcc85sx/FightingEntropy/readme.md

     these people in particular...
 Maybe there's an instance where Tom Clancy just got up one day after hearing about this story taking place... he just... randomly, out of the blue... said "Hey, I want to write a book about this."

-    Perhaps the character for which Tom Clancy successfully envisioned and created as a direct result of observing the most clever bastards out there, a character based on the real person that Tom Clancy thought would be a perfect person to recruit as an acting replacement for Tom Cruise...
+    Perhaps the character for which Tom Clancy successfully envisioned, AND created...
+    ...as a direct result of observing the most clever bastards out there...
+    ...a character based on none other than the real person that Tom Clancy thought'd be perfect...
+    ...to recruit as an acting replacement for Tom Cruise.

-    He figured, Mr. Cruise is in all 14 Mission Impossible movies...
+    He figured, Mr. Cruise is in all 14 Mission Impossible movies.
     Sorta has an acting monopoly on good spy operative movies...

-    It is pretty easy to see how he's 'first place' material...
+    It is pretty easy to see how he's 'first place' material though...
     Losing Goose in Top Gun really drew out the perfect storm for Tom Cruises acting abilities to take root...
-    ... and manifest into the much more mature version of the character that he's been able to tap into, on command...
+    ...and manifest into the much more mature version of the character that he's been able to tap into, on command...
+    ...cause his best buddy Goose died.

     Because...
 I heard that Tom took it really hard when he lost Goose.
-    Not Tom Clancy, Tom Cruise.
+Not Tom Clancy...
+Tom Cruise.
     I gotta say...
-I think that losing Goose could traumatize anybody, let alone any hardened warrior/soldier.
+I think that losing Goose could traumatize anybody, let alone any hardened warrior/soldier...

-    Now, what I've just spent the last few paragraphs *describing*, is just a preview...
+    Now, look... what I've just spent the last few paragraphs stating...
-    ...of the level I will have to rise to...
+    ...that's just a *preview* of the level I will have to rise to...
     ...in order to merely *describe*...
     ...the type of person who could fill Tom Cruises shoes any day of the week.

-    Because while Tom acts like he's a super secret top notch spy..?
+    Because while Tom *acts* like he's a super secret top notch spy..?

-    Well, the people that this module is written for, and dedicated to... are the type of people that could call their spy buddies that live down the street, to keep tabs on you anywhere/everywhere..?
+    Well, the people that *this module* is written for, and dedicated to...
+    They're the type of people that could call their spy buddies that live down the street.
+    To keep tabs on you, anywhere/everywhere..?
     But they don't.

-    They could also just out of nowhere, take a vacation whenever, wherever, go, see, do... at the drop of a pin...
-    ...but they don't do that either.
+    They could also just out of nowhere, take a vacation whenever, wherever, go, see, do... at the drop of a pin... but- they don't do that either.
     Why...?

     - long pause -